oneup03/VRto3D/README.md

 - Reload the profile settings (ones with a `+`) from `default_config.json` with `Ctrl + F10` A beep will indicate success
 - Toggle locking the SteamVR Headset Window to the foreground with `Ctrl + F8`
 - Toggle HMD Height between 0.1m and configured `hmd_height` using `Ctrl + F9`.
 This is useful for games that force a calibration on the "floor"
-- Check the [Controls](#controls) section and the Configuration table below to setup HMD camera controls for VR games (check the compatibility list to see if they are needed) and Luke Ross mods (not for other mods)
+- Check the [Controls](#controls) section and the Configuration table below to setup HMD camera controls for VR games (check the compatibility list to see if they are needed)
 - Check the [User Settings](#user-settings) section for instructions on setting up your own Depth and Convergence presets and also reference the Configuration table below
 - When Pitch/Yaw emulation is enabled, you can adjust the ctrl_sensitivity with `Ctrl -` and `Ctrl +` and the pitch_radius with `Ctrl [` and `Ctrl ]`